 Tip #1 – Usually, $100 is the maximum you should pay.

 $100 is more than enough to purchase the highest quality urns manufactured anywhere in the world (other than specialty urns).

 Even so, most funeral homes charge a small fortune, have a narrow selection, and charge a fee to pack an urn purchased online.
 If this describes your funeral home, find a different funeral home.

-You can see a broad selection of cremation urns that cost less than $100 on eBay, Amazon, or https://shop.staging.sunshinecremation.com/.
+You can see a broad selection of cremation urns that cost less than $100 on eBay, and Amazon, or visit our website at https://shop.sunshinecremation.com/

 Tip #2 – Don’t accept a cheap plastic, cardboard, or artificial wood urn.

 It is disrespectful to the deceased to place them in an ultra-cheap container.